williamtran10/SushiDrop/README.md

 - Checking for valid tile clicks
 - Checking for matches of a valid length in either direction
 - Two time limits: 3 minutes and 10 minutes
-- Animations for: swapping tiles, disappearing tiles, and dropping columns
+- Animations for: swapping tiles, disappearing tiles, and dropping columns, which scales to the length that each column needs to drop
 - Hint system that can show a valid match and will end the game if there are no possible moves left
-- Points system that increases based on the amount of tiles in a match
+- Points system that rewards combos and larger matches
 - Combo system that increases the points mulitplier and checks for matches using the tiles that just dropped
 - Highscores stored in a .txt for top three scores of each time limit which can be cleared